House of Fabergé: Continued expansion

-The House of Fabergé won international awards and became Russia's largest jewellery firm employing some 500 craftsmen and designers.
+The House of Fabergé won international awards and became Russia's largest jewellery firm employing some 500 artisans and designers.
 In the early 20th century, the headquarters of the House of Fabergé moved to a purpose-built, four-storey building in Bolshaia Morskaia.
 Branches were also opened in Moscow, Odessa, Kiev and London.
 From England, the company made annual visits to the Far East.

+Fabergé's work was highly sought after by European monarchs.
+Among his most enthusiastic patrons was Queen Alexandra, who became "Fabergé's great patroness of the West" and spurred British interest in this Russian jeweler.
+The wife of King Edward VII and sister to Empress Maria Feodorovna, Queen Alexandra frequently exchanged Fabergé objets d'art as gifts with her family.
+King Edward VII, along with his son, King George V, his wife, Queen Mary, and later Queen Elizabeth The Queen Mother, were also among Fabergé's royal collectors.

 After the Revolution

 The House of Fabergé was nationalised by the Bolsheviks in 1918.
 In early October, Carl Fabergé left Petrograd on the last diplomatic train for Riga.
 The revolution in Latvia started in the middle of the following month, and Carl was again fleeing for his life to Germany, first to Bad Homburg and then to Wiesbaden.
 The Bolsheviks imprisoned his sons Agathon and Alexander.
-Initially, Agathon was released to value the treasures seized from the imperial family, the aristocrats, wealthy merchants and Fabergé, amongst other jewellers.
-He was again imprisoned when the Bolsheviks found it difficult to sell this treasure at Agathon's valuations.
+Initially, Agathon was released to value the treasures seized from the imperial family, aristocrats, wealthy merchants, and Fabergé, among other jewelers.
+He was again imprisoned when the Bolsheviks found it challenging to sell this treasure at Agathon's valuations.
 With Europe awash with Russian jewels, prices had fallen.
 Madame Fabergé and her eldest son, Eugène, avoided capture by escaping under the cover of darkness through the snow-covered woods by sleigh and on foot.
 Towards the end of December 1918, they had crossed the border into the safety of Finland.

 Meanwhile in Germany, Carl Fabergé became seriously ill.
 Eugène reached Wiesbaden in June 1920 and accompanied his father to Switzerland, where other members of the family had taken refuge.
 Carl Fabergé died in Lausanne on 24 September 1920.
 His wife died in January 1925.
-Although Alexander managed to escape from prison when a friend bribed guards, Agathon did not succeed in making his escape from the USSR until November 1927 when he, his wife Maria and son Oleg, together with four helpers, escaped by sleigh under cover of darkness across the frozen Gulf of Finland.
+Although Alexander managed to escape from prison when a friend bribed guards, Agathon failed in making his escape from the USSR until November 1927 when he, his wife Maria, and son Oleg, together with four helpers, escaped by sleigh under cover of darkness across the frozen Gulf of Finland.
 Agathon and his family spent the rest of their lives in Finland.